digital-entropy/yalr/readme.md

-<center>YALR (Yet Another Laravel Router)</center>
+<h1 align="center">YALR (Yet Another Laravel Router)</h1>
----

 Laravel classes custom route wrapper.
 Support PHP 8 Attributes and classes route.
 Previously known as [jalameta/router](https://github.com/jalameta/jps-router).
-Why would we publish it into new banner? well, we revamp a lot of things including abstraction that use strict type feature such as type definition and return type, that's why we consider publishing this package under new banner.
+Then, why would we publish it into new banner ?, well, we revamp a lot of things including abstraction that use strict type feature such as type definition and return type, that's why we consider publishing this package under new banner.
 <br><br>